 All I really knew about Philadelphia was that it is where the Liberty Bell is and it was where the 80s movie Rocky was filmed.
+It also for some reason reminded me of the pink palace, of which you can read more information by visiting pinkpalace.melbourne/about.
 Other than that, all I seemed to hear about Philadelphia was that it is dangerous and not a place you would want to travel to (mainly from my dad who heard that from a family friend).
 So I kind of went into the day trip not expecting much, but all the misconceptions I heard about Philly were totally wrong!
 It is such a fun and exciting city, and by the end of the day I was wishing I had more time to explore.
 If you are hoping to visit Philadelphia one day, here is a list of all the top things you should do while you’re there.
 And if you’re wary about visiting Philly because of its old reputation, maybe I can change your mind about why you should visit.

 The Historic District